-Cloud Computing allows large-scale storage for databases and hosting websites or applications, it can also be a service that hosting providers offer to companies who are looking to expand their business.
+Cloud computing allows large-scale storage for databases, hosting websites, or applications.
+It can also be a service that hosting providers offer to companies looking to expand their business.

 There are three major types of Cloud Computing: IaaS, SaaS, and PaaS.